websavers/centos2alma_openvz/README.md

 # Troubleshooting Tips

+### Initial snapshot error and exit

+Most snapshot errors can be resolved by restarting the container via vzctl.

 ### If the almalinux GPG key fails to download

 Germany is likely blocked by your firewall rules.